 What's the purpose? |

-Who is the audience? |
+Who is the audience for the mini-public? |

 … Decision-makers.
 Recommendations are provided to elected leaders and policy makers. |